Gig worker: Gender and pay

+The literature on the gender pay gap in the platform economy is mixed.
+But many studies show that women continue to earn less than men, even in platform-based economies.
+The gender pay gap for platform-based work is also typically similar in magnitude to the pay gap observed for sectors outside the gig economy.
+One analysis of Uber drivers in the United States found that on average, women earned about 7% less than their male counterparts.
+On Amazon's platform, Mechanical Turk (MTurk), which allows companies to hire people to perform simple online tasks that are difficult to automate, women earned about 10.5% less per hour of work than men, largely because women tended to take breaks between tasks rather than working continuously through a series of tasks to accommodate caregiving responsibilities, particularly young children.

+Many workers cite flexibility as a primary reason for choosing to engage in gig work, however that flexibility is subject to some limitations that may have gendered impacts.
+The primary limitation is that imposed by surge pricing.
+By tying pricing to demand, surge pricing incentivizes workers to be online during high-traffic or high-demand times.
+Surge pricing times may conflict with non-work commitments like caregiving responsibilities, creating a trade-off between flexibility and higher earnings.

 Future

 Measuring the size of the gig workforce is difficult because of the different definitions of what constitutes "gig work"; limitations in the methods used to collect data via household surveys versus information from business establishments; and differing legal definitions of workers under tax, workplace, and other public policies.

-Most importantly, gig work's appearance is not an isolated trend, but is related to wide changes in the economy.
+Gig work's appearance has been related to wide changes in the economy.
 Advances in globalization and technology put pressure on companies to respond quickly to market changes.
 Securing labor through nontraditional agreements such as gig work will enable companies to quickly adjust the size of their workforce.
 This can help companies increase their profits.
 From this point of view, the unconventional gig work is a fundamental component of today's economy, and it is unlikely to disappear anytime soon.

 In their book, The Gig Economy, Woodcock and Graham outline four pathways worker-friendly futures for the gig economy: increased transparency, better regulation, stronger collective organisation of workers, and platforms run as cooperatives or public infrastructures.

 By location

 Africa

 When it comes to gig workers in Africa, there are significant variations across different countries.
 Sub-Saharan Africa comprises 13% of the world's workforce and over 85% of the employment in Africa is considered informal.
-However, there is limited digital-based gig work compared to other emerging markets such as Southeast Asia.